Beyond CPAP: Uncovering the Roots of Sleep Apnea

 Nasal Breathing Retraining

-Techniques like Buteyko, mouth taping, and humming can retrain the nervous system to default to nasal breathing, improving oxygen efficiency & nitric oxide production.
+Techniques like Buteyko breathing, mouth taping, and even humming help retrain the nervous system to default to nasal breathing.
+This improves oxygen efficiency and increases nitric oxide production.

 Bare feet standing on soil, representing grounding as a natural practice to support vagal tone and oxygen sensing for improved sleep and mitochondrial health.